skri0010/reportcare-clinician/docs/stuff_to_write.md

 - If you need custom mutation, can copy the schema once its stable and edit
 - Deep linking
 - PWA
+- Need to record changes in patient risk levels